Content on this page was generated by AI and has not been manually reviewed.

 How do I test the VPN tunnel after configuration?

 Use show vpn ipsec sa and show vpn ipsec status to verify tunnel status.
 Then perform traceroute/ping tests from hosts on Site A to hosts on Site B across the tunnel.
-K electric offices VPN security and remote access guide for secure corporate networks and privacy
+Magic vpn best free vpn for edge devices and edge computing: full guide to free options, performance, privacy, and setup 2026

 Can we have dynamic IPs on either side?